cockroachdb/docs/v22.1/security-reference/scram-authentication.md

 docs_area: reference.security
 ---

-This page provides an overview of the security and implementation considerations for using SCRAM-SHA-256 authentication in CockroachDB.
+This page provides an overview of the security and implementation considerations for using SCRAM-SHA-256 [authentication](authentication.html) in CockroachDB.

-As of v22.1, CockroachDB supports SCRAM-SHA-256 authentication for clients, across all releases and offerings for both {{ site.data.products.db }} and {{ site.data.products.core }}.
+As of v22.1, CockroachDB supports SCRAM-SHA-256 authentication for clients for both {{ site.data.products.db }} and {{ site.data.products.core }}.

 CockroachDB's support for SCRAM-SHA-256 is PostgreSQL-compatible.
 PostgreSQL client drivers that support SCRAM-SHA-256 remain compatible with CockroachDB when SCRAM authentication is enabled.